hyperledger/firefly/docs/tutorials/tokens/erc20.md

 ## Token approvals
-You can also approve other wallets to spend tokens on your behalf with the `/approvals` API.
+You can also approve other wallets to transfer tokens on your behalf with the `/approvals` API.
 The important fields in a token approval API request are as follows:

 - `approved`: Sets whether another account is allowed to transfer tokens out of this wallet or not.
-Defaults to `false`.
+If not specified, will default to `false`.
-- `operator`: The other account that is allowed to transfer tokens on behalf of this wallet
+- `operator`: The other account that is allowed to transfer tokens out of the wallet specified in the `key` field
 - `config.amount`: The amount of tokens the other account is allowed to transfer.
 If `0` or not set, the approval is valid for any number.
 - `key`: The wallet address for the approval.
 If not set, it defaults to the address of the FireFly node submitting the transaction